 In simple terms, political risk has to be considered at three levels.
-First, attention needs to be paid to political risk in the country of the citizenship and/or residence of the wealth owner.
-This may involve dealing with more than one country given that there may be multiple citizenships and places of residence involved.
+First, attention needs to be given to political risk in the jurisdiction of the citizenship and/or residence of the wealth owner.
+This may involve dealing with more than one jurisdiction given that there may be multiple citizenships and fiscal residences involved.
 Second, political risk needs to be considered in the location that investment structures are maintained.
-A wealth owner may live onshore in the UK, for example, but there may be trusts, companies, partnerships, investment funds or other holding vehicles located somewhere else.
-The jurisdiction in which the structure is maintained is also highly relevant to any political risk minimisation strategy.
+A wealth owner may live onshore in the UK, for example, but there may be trusts, companies, partnerships, investment funds or other holding vehicles located elsewhere.
+The jurisdiction in which these structures are maintained is also highly relevant to any political risk minimisation strategy.
 Third, of course, is the country in which an investment is made.

 Compared with commercial risks, political risks can be amorphous and hence difficult to predict and manage.
 Moreover, the political risks in the country of investment are likely to be different to those of the home country.
 Political risks can manifest in varied and challenging ways.
-Examples range from circumstances of revolution, civil unrest and civil war to politically charged changes in regimes or governments, or - more prosaically - marked policy and regulatory changes or discrimination.
-Moreover, recent and wide-ranging international changes to tax and transparency frameworks are related to political risk.
+Examples range from circumstances of revolution, civil unrest and civil war to politically charged changes in regimes or governments, marked policy and regulatory changes or discrimination.
+Moreover, recent and wideranging international changes to tax and transparency frameworks are related to political risk.
 As mentioned above, risks can exist in the countries of intermediate structures, such as investment vehicles, partly due to ongoing challenges to traditional offshore centres.

-The means for international investors to minimise political risk has historically been limited.
+The scope for international investors to minimise political risk has historically been limited.
 A possibility for an aggrieved investor is to sue the host state government, such as for expropriation of investments, in the host country domestic courts.
 However, the likelihood of successful host country litigation against host state and local counterparties is often low, frequently leaving investors with inadequate or no compensation, even in cases of expropriation.
-Local court litigation is therefore rarely the preferred option, not least because the judiciary is part of the host state apparatus.
+Local court litigation is, therefore, rarely the preferred option, not least because the judiciary is part of the host state apparatus.
 In some circumstances, the problem may indeed have arisen from actions in the host state courts, in which case those courts are particularly unlikely to be receptive to a complaint.
 A reality is that under international law, it is generally accepted that a country has the sovereign ability to act within its borders, such as would be the case in relation to expropriation.

-A reality is that under international law, it is generally accepted that a country has the sovereign ability to act within its borders, such as would be the case in relation to expropriation an unpredictable political process.
+A reality is that under international law, it is generally accepted that a country has the sovereign ability to act within its borders, such as would be the case in relation to expropriation.

+The (often only theoretical) possibility of securing diplomatic protection from a home country government can be subject to complex political considerations and may not necessarily be forthcoming or effective.
+It is within the home country government's discretion as to whether or not to bring a claim on the investor's behalf and the investor is forced to rely on an unpredictable political process.
 The home country government may have no wish to engage in a dispute with another government for any number of geopolitical or economic reasons unrelated to the investor's claim.
 Moreover, a state-state legal confrontation can precipitate international tensions beyond the circumstances of a specific investor and investment.

-The (often only theoretical) possibility of securing diplomatic protection from a home country government can be subject to complex political considerations and may not necessarily be forthcoming or effective.
-It is within the home country government's discretion as to whether or not to bring a claim on the investor's behalf and the investor is forced to rely on